Phase diagram of rotating Bose-Einstein condensates trapped in power-law and hard-wall potentials: Introduction

-In both anharmonic, and hard-wall potentials, the single-particle energy exhibits a positive curvature as function of the single-particle angular momentum $m \hbar$, since in both cases the potential goes to infinity faster than quadratically with $\rho$ (in a harmonic trap we have a linear dependence on $m$).
-As a result, for zero, or weak repulsive interatomic interactions, the system carries its angular momentum via multiply-quantized vortex states.
+In both anharmonic, and hard-wall potentials, the single-particle energy $\epsilon_m$ exhibits a positive curvature as a function of the single-particle angular momentum $m \hbar$, since in both cases the potential goes to infinity faster than quadratically with $\rho$ (as opposed to the case of a harmonic trap, where we have a linear dependence on $m$).
+Therefore, the single-particle energy in the rotating-frame $\epsilon_m^{\rm rot} = \epsilon_m - m \hbar \Omega$ has a unique minimum at a specific value $m_0$, for some fixed value of $\Omega$.
+As a result, for zero, or weak repulsive interatomic interactions, the many-body ground state is dominated by occupation of a single angular-momentum state $m_0$, which corresponds to a multiply-quantized vortex state.
 As the angular frequency of the trap $\Omega$ increases, transitions between states of different circulation occur discontinuously.
 Conversely, as the interaction strength $g$ increases, multiple quantization becomes energetically unfavorable -- see, e.g., Ref.\,\cite{Kavoulakis2000} -- resulting in continuous phase transitions.
 In these phase transitions, a multiply-quantized vortex state becomes unstable against a ``mixed" state, containing both singly and multiply-quantized vortices.

-In the results that follow below we compare the vortex-splitting behaviour, in power-law versus hard-wall confinement.
-Furthermore, we demonstrate that the phase diagrams possess a rich structure, and also exhibit universal scaling features for the different confining potentials.